How to access old HPC-archive data

 In these servers HPC-archive was used with iRODS commands like

 As these supercomputers are now phased out, also HPC-archive has been closed.
-If HPC-archive contained some data that you want to preserve, the data can be moved to the Allas object storage environment.
+If HPC-archive contained some data that you want to preserve, the data can be made available in the Allas object storage environment.
 However, you should act now as the HPC-archive data will not be available after year 2020.

 Allas access is needed